reTHINK-project/testbeds/docs/d6.4/idp.md

 It should be noted that the results are highly related to the client machine.
 Also, the length of the salt has a very low influence on the processing time.

+Identity parameters negociation tests.
+As described in [Corre et al. paper](https://link.springer.com/chapter/10.1007%2F978-3-319-60131-1_27) We evaluated the possibility to deploy negotiation over ACR and IdP's origin with current WebRTC specications.
+Our conclusion shows that it is not possible to request ACR to IdP Proxy when calling the generateAssertion function.
+As a result, the specication would need to be updated to support ACR negotiation.
+In particular: the generateAssertion function could be extended to accept additional parameters, and the IdentityValidationResult could be left open to extensions.
+We implemented our identity parameters negotiation solution on the CS side as it was the simplest solution.
+As identity negotiation is most useful in scenarios of inter-operable communication services, such services could be acting as the identity recommendation source.
+This may seems to contradict theWebRTC trust model with untrusted CS.
+However, in the interoperable scenario, we may want to relax the trust model and consider that a CS may be trusted by its own user.
+In this situation a CS could be well-suited to provide recommendation and evaluation of the other-peer's authentication.
+This has been inplemented in a simple WebRTC application that uses our IdPProxy.
+Step one:
+Bob is connecting to his WebRTC Application (https://acor-webrtc.rethink2.orange-labs.fr/) using his identity, and opens a room.
+Step two:
+Alice connects to the same application ans join bob's room.
+At this stage, they can communicate, but no identity proof have been exchanged.
+Step three:
+Alice claims to Bob an Identity assertion, with a trust level to 2, and a hint to get a subset of accepted IdPs domains.
+Stet four:
+Bob is receiving the claim and sends his identity assertion.

 # References

 [1] agmoyano/OpenIDConnect.
 Available on GitHub Repository at https://github.com/agmoyano/OpenIDConnect; last accessed June 2016.